Rudesind/obsidian-publish-znybo/README.md

 ```

 ### Custom Markdown Footer
-As mentioned previously, trying to update the provided footer using JavaScript had unexpected results and was difficult to maintain.
+As mentioned previously, trying to update the stock footer using JavaScript had unexpected results and was difficult to maintain.
 Instead, I add the footer *directly* to the bottom of my notes as HTML.

 > [!note]
 > For more information around adding HTML to your notes, see the [official documentation](https://help.obsidian.md/Editing+and+formatting/HTML+content).